 Honey Sriracha Meatballs are hot, sweet, tangy, and wildly addictive!!
-These crockpot party meatballs are for the sriracha lover in you.
+These crockpot spicy meatballs are for the Sriracha lover in you.

 After creating my recipe for Honey Sriracha Crockpot Chicken Wings, there was no turning back.
 The sweet and spicy combination is absolutely incredible.

-- If you lightly wet your hands the meatballs will form better and crack less.
+- Wet your hands.
+This way, the Sriracha meatballs will form better and crack less.

-- Sriracha is a spicy Korean sauce, made from HOT chiles.
-This recipe is for medium heat honey sriracha meatballs.
+- Adjust the heat.
+Sriracha is a spicy Korean sauce, made from HOT chiles.
+This recipe is for medium-heat honey Sriracha meatballs.

 Other Favorite Meatball Recipes